 Looking for something that doesn’t quite break the bank but doesn’t compromise on quality?
 Head to Burnt Orange.
 With lovely open views and superb menu offerings, this is a great spot for bridal showers, anniversaries or cosy catch up with the girls.
 Their dazzling menu consists of macarons, scones, quiche, smoked salmon and hot drinks aplenty.
 The citrusy burnt orange tart with blood orange curd is a must try.

 The high tea at Sir Stamford spells indulgence and elegance.
-There’s a three tier stand filled with treats to devour and charming artworks adorning the venue.
+There’s a three-tier stand filled with treats to devour and charming artworks adorning the venue.
 On the menu you’ll find traditional offerings like fluffy scones served with jam and cream, sweet and savoury pastries and tea or coffee.
-With a warm, welcoming vibe and great food and drinks, you can’t go wrong with it.

-InterContinental Double Bay’s high tea has gained quite a popularity amongst high tea lovers.
-And for good reason.
+InterContinental Double Bay’s high tea has gained quite a bit of popularity amongst high tea lovers.
 The dishes are both sublime to look at and to devour.
 We’re talking quiches and petite fours, cakes and sandwiches on lovely bone china for a tailored dining experience.
 If you’re feeling extra indulgent, you can upgrade to the bespoke version of the high tea which comes complete with lush Wedgwood teaware.

 This unique plant-based high tea encapsulates a clean eating philosophy and relies on locally sourced ingredients for their menu.
 Find sweet and savoury food items on their menu, from larb salad to smoked salads, vanilla mousse, scones and more.
 Their tea offerings are equally tempting with teas like honeydew and apricot, peppermint, sweet peach, strawberry guava and more.
 You can also upgrade your experience with free-flowing rosé and champagne for an elegant afternoon of classic tea.

 High tea at The Tea Cosy is a more relaxed, classic vibe.
 The quaint little spot lies behind Rydges Sydney Harbour in Playfair Lane and comes adorned with cute little details like knitted blankets, flowers, baskets and more.
 The attention to detail is amazing and it’s the perfect spot for a lazy weekend afternoon.
-It’s enviable location of a heritage-listed building in the historical Rocks area adds to it’s special ambience.
-On the menu you can expect classic Devonshire scones, fingers sandwiches, teas and more.
+Its enviable location of a heritage-listed building in The Rocks area adds to its charming atmosphere.
+On the menu, you can expect classic Devonshire scones, fingers sandwiches, teas and more.
 There’s even a Kids’ Devonshire Tea served with strawberry jam and cream and a special ‘babycino’.